rustsbi/rustsbi/README.md

 Binaries are available for platforms which can be found on [platform support page](https://github.com/luojia65/rustsbi/tree/master/platform).
-These provided binaries are only for reference on experiments, consider writing your own RustSBI implementation on production use.
+These provided binaries are only for reference on experiments, consider to write your own RustSBI implementation on production use.

 ## Features